 print(a == b, a is b) #=> (True, ?)

+Use of the id() function needs documentation.

 Python uses string Interning which is a process of storing only one copy of each distinct string value (up to 4096 characters in length) in memory.
 For efficiency reasons, whether a string will be interned and the interning mechanism that Python uses for strings and integers varies depending on object characteristics.
 For example, when a copy of a string that meets certain characteristics is created in Python, the copy points to the same object as the original:

 a = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' b = 'SimpleStringWithOnlyASCIILetters_Digits123_And_Underscores' print(a == b, a is b) #=> True True